japila-books/spark-sql-internals/docs/hive/spark-sql-hive-metastore.md

 [IMPORTANT]
 ====
-The default embedded deployment mode is not recommended for production use due to limitation of only one active link:spark-sql-SparkSession.adoc[SparkSession] at a time.
+The default embedded deployment mode is not recommended for production use due to limitation of only one active link:SparkSession.md[SparkSession] at a time.

 Read Cloudera's https://www.cloudera.com/documentation/enterprise/latest/topics/cdh_ig_hive_metastore_configure.html[Configuring the Hive Metastore for CDH] document that explains the available deployment modes of a Hive metastore.
 ====